axelker/local-ai-chat/README.md

 ## Run Back
-- Define env var :  export FLASK_APP=app
-- DEV env : export FLASK_ENV=development
+- Define .env file (Exemple with .env.sample)
 - flask run

 ## Start for the front